codewar65/VTX_ClientServer/README.md

 # VTX_ClientServer

-updated: 08-AUG-2017
+updated: 10-AUG-2017

 ## Intro

 VTX consists of a web / websocket server written in FreePascal, and a browser based javascript client.
+The client can be run as a stand alone item if the operator has their own webserver and access to a websocket proxy.

 The server software listens to two separate ports while running.
 A port for HTTP, and a separate port for Web Sockets.